-Several years ago, while working in a sales-intense, customer facing environment, a steady mid-week jaunt was suddenly and violently interrupted when a manager came bursting through the door with the exasperated look of a frightened elk.
+Picture this motivation for leadership scene: Several years ago, while working in a sales-intense environment, a steady mid-week jaunt was suddenly and violently interrupted when a manager came bursting through the door with the exasperated look of a frightened elk.

-Immediately they set about getting everything in order; informing the rest of the team not only of the seriousness of the operation, but also of the opportunity it presented.
+Immediately, they set about getting everything in order.
+They informed the rest of the team of the seriousness of the operation and of the opportunity it presented.
 They got that store in ship-shape condition.

 Unfortunately, it didn’t work out quite like they thought it might.
-The big boss strode in with a gloopy air of irritated viscosity, like he had to wade through the tarmac beneath his feet.
+The big boss strode in with a gloopy air of irritating viscosity like he had to wade through the tarmac beneath his feet.
 There was little hope from there.

 The difference in the team was visible immediately.
-They felt like they had worked for nothing; utterly disengaged and demotivated, the polar opposite of their work ethic before the visit.
+They felt like they had worked for nothing, utterly disengaged and demotivated.
+This was the polar opposite of their work ethic before the visit.

-We have to remember that creating invested, engaged employees isn’t something that can be done once and then forgotten; it’s a constant.
-If you’re not winning over ‘hearts and minds’ all you’re creating is potential loses.
+We have to remember that creating invested, engaged employees aren’t something that can be done once and then forgotten.

 So, what five things can we take away from this catastrophic management blunder?

-- Respect.
-It doesn’t cost anything.
-And, at any level, is always a two way street.
-If you don’t show employees respect, talk down to them, or assume they’re not working hard, you’ll lose any respect they might have for you, severing the relationship right from the start.
+If you don’t show employees respect or if you talk down to them or assume they’re not working hard, you’ll lose any respect they might have for you.

 Would you like to contribute a post?